Hellx2/Hellx2/README.md

 ## Hellx2

-I'm an Australian developer with a strong willingness to help where possible.
+I'm an Australian developer that likes helping people.